Trickster: Coyote

 Coyote often has the role of trickster as well as a clown in traditional stories.

 The Coyote mythos is one of the most popular among western Native American cultures, especially among indigenous peoples of California and the Great Basin.

 According to Crow (and other Plains) tradition, Old Man Coyote impersonates the Creator: "Old Man Coyote took up a handful of mud and out of it made people".
 He also bestowed names on buffalo, deer, elk, antelopes, and bear.
 According to A. Hultkranz, the impersonation of Coyote as Creator is a result of a taboo, a mythic substitute to the religious notion of the Great Spirit whose name was too dangerous and/or sacred to use apart from at special ceremonies.

 In Chelan myths, Coyote belongs to the animal people but he is at the same time "a power just like the Creator, the head of all the creatures." while still being a subject of the Creator who can punish him or remove his powers.
 In the Pacific Northwest tradition, Coyote is mostly mentioned as a messenger, or minor power.

 As the culture hero, Coyote appears in various mythic traditions, but generally with the same magical powers of transformation, resurrection, and "medicine".
 He is engaged in changing the ways of rivers, creating new landscapes and getting sacred things for people.
 Of mention is the tradition of Coyote fighting against monsters.
 According to Wasco tradition, Coyote was the hero to fight and kill Thunderbird, the killer of people, but he could do that not because of his personal power, but due to the help of the Spirit Chief.
 In some stories, Multnomah Falls came to be by Coyote's efforts; in others, it is done by Raven.

 More often than not Coyote is a trickster, but always different.
 In some stories, he is a noble trickster: "Coyote takes water from the Frog people... because it is not right that one people have all the water."
 In others, he is malicious: "Coyote determined to bring harm to Duck.
 He took Duck's wife and children, whom he treated badly."
+Coyote serves as a personification of humanity's traits, both good and bad.
+This is accomplished by making the character admirable and laughable, he is a character who is never quite satisfied with the way things are.
+The stories show how Coyote's actions may be alluring, but they also show the consequences of his poor decisions, and how people should think about the fate of Coyote before replicating his actions.

+Other traditions

+In Chinese folk religion, trickster deities include the Wutong gods, Ji Gong, and later personifications of the Monkey King (Sun Wukong).